 Dr. Ursula A. Kelly

 I am a University Research Professor and John Lewis Paton Distinguished University Professor at Memorial University of Newfoundland, where I have worked since 2000.
 Prior to this appointment, I was a full-time, tenured faculty member at Mount Saint Vincent University (1995-2000) and Saint Mary’s University (1988-1995) in Halifax, Nova Scotia.
 During that time, I was also an Adjunct Professor at Dalhousie University.
 I began my academic career as an instructor in the Department of English of Memorial University in 1983, following several years of public school teaching.

-A followup publication, The Music of Our Burnished Axes, is a complete account of this research project and is co-authored with Dr. Meghan Forsyth.
-It includes an historical overview, cultural and musical analyses, transcriptions of songs and tunes, and commentary on all songs, recitiations, poems and short narratives identified in my research.
+A followup publication, The Music of Our Burnished Axes (ISER Books, 2018), is a complete account of this research project and is co-authored with Dr. Meghan Forsyth.
+It includes an historical overview, cultural and musical analyses, transcriptions of songs and tunes, and contextual notes on all of songs, recitiations, poems and short narratives identified in my research.
 A CD to accompany the book that includes 21 previously unrecorded songs and recitiations performed by some of the province's most accomplished musicians was released in fall of 2021 (MMaP).